-This tutorial will walk you through how to configure this capability.
+This tutorial walks you through how to configure this capability.

 Be sure to follow the instructions above in order to get signed up and create your first database instance.

 Once you have a database instance setup in the [Managed Service for TimescaleDB portal][timescale-mst-portal], browse to this service and click on the 'Overview' tab.
-In the 'Connection Information' section, you will see the port number that is used for database connections.
-This is the port we will protect by managing inbound access.
+In the 'Connection Information' section, you can see the port number that is used for database connections.
+This is the port you need to protect by managing inbound access.